abhinpai/pai-portfolio/docs/javascript/modules/m4_function.md

 setTimeout(showMotivation, 4000);
  ```

- **NOTE**: The function name 'message' does not have a brackets when passed in as a parameter to the setTimeout function.
+ **NOTE**: The function name 'message' does not have brackets when passed in as a parameter to the setTimeout function.

  When we invoke setTimeout it will return unique Id, which can be used for the tracking purpose.
 If any need to clear the timeout we can use that id to do so